Associated varieties of modules over Kac-Moody algebras and $C_2$-cofiniteness of W-algebras: Associated varieties of module over affine vertex algebras and affine -algebras

 \end{Th}

-\begin{proof} By Proposition \ref{Pro;i=0,1} it remains to show that $\BRS{i}{M}=0$ for all $i\leq -1$.
-We proceed by induction on $i$.
-Because the cohomology functor commutes with the injective limits we may assume that $M$ is finitely generated.
-Thus, there is $P\in \KL_k^{\Delta}$ and an exact sequence
+\begin{proof} By Theorem \ref{Th:right-exactness} it remains to show that $\BRS{i}{M}=0$ for all $i\leq -1$.
+We proceed by induction on $|i|$.
+Since the cohomology functor commutes with the injective limits we may assume that $M$ is finitely generated.
+Thus, there are an object $P\in \KL_k^{\Delta}$ and an exact sequence